Why Are There Two Different Units for Cholesterol?

 Above 5.6

 Important: These are general population reference ranges.
-Your GP will interpret your results in the context of your full cardiovascular risk profile, including age, blood pressure, smoking status, diabetes, family history, and existing heart conditions.
+Your doctor will interpret your results in the context of your full cardiovascular risk profile, including age, blood pressure, smoking status, diabetes, family history, and existing heart conditions.
 Someone with existing heart disease may be set much lower LDL targets than a healthy young person with the same reading.

 For many people, high cholesterol can be meaningfully improved through lifestyle changes before medication becomes necessary.
 For those already taking statins or other cholesterol-lowering drugs, lifestyle remains an important part of treatment alongside medication.